About

 Collective action

-I can motivate my neighbours to take small actions that help create a more sustainable environment around us.
+103. I can motivate my neighbours, members of my community(ies) to take small actions that help create a more sustainable environment around us.
 (Skill)

 1: I struggle to engage or motivate my neighbors in sustainability actions.